Ayush-Aditya/RAG-application/README.md

-  2. The rag application is built using pathway (Python ETL framework for stream processing, real-time analytics, RAG, and LLM pipelines)[(present in app.py)]
+  2. The rag application is built using pathway (Python ETL framework for stream processing, real-time analytics, RAG, and LLM pipelines).
+   [(present in app.py)]
      It is capable of gathering context from a local data source and passing it to an LLM to generate responses.
 In our case, we can ask it to summarize the paper or retrieve some information from the papers.